 For the M.Sc. programs you will find a list of courses whose material is a prerequisite to be admitted to our programs.
 See details here.
 Sometime students from similar backgrounds such as Electrical and Computer Engineering or students with a Minor in Computer Science have already taken equivalent courses and have sufficient background to apply directly.
 If you do not have these courses then you must take them first before applying.
 If you want to take the courses at McGill then you will have to apply as "special/independent" student at the undergraduate level in order to register for these courses.
 If you do not have the minimum admission requirements, we cannot encourage you to apply to our programs.

 Most applications will stay in the "submitted" status until a decision is made.
 This can take up to one month before an update.

-For inquiries concerning your application please use the communication tool on your uApply application.
+For inquiries concerning your application please use the communication tool through the application portal.
 Please do not send separate emails as it only delays the processing time.